blaenk/site/content/notes/postgresql.md

 The `\i` command reads in commands from a given file.

+An interesting trick is to us the `\COPY sometable FROM STDIN` meta-command, then all subsequent lines are interpreted as data, terminated by the `\.` meta-command.
+This allows SQL and data to be mixed in the same file, and is something that `pg_dump` itself does when outputting SQL.
+Note that this only works when feeding commands into standard in.

 # SQL

 Comments are denoted by two dashes `--`.
 Multi-line comments can be written similar to C-style multi-line comments.
 Unlike C, multi-line comments can be nested.